Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

 Since 1D systems generically exhibit emergent Lorenz invariance, we can infer from the equal time correlator that the static susceptibility to PDW order should vary as $\chi(Q) \sim \max[\frac{1}{N_x},T]^{-(2-\nu_\text{SC})}$ as the system size tends to infinity and temperature to zero~\cite{giamarchi2003quantum}.
 Thus, $\chi(Q)$ diverges at zero temperature for $\nu_\text{SC}<2$, as we find is the case for a wide range of electron densities and model parameters.
+That the divergence of susceptibility is not restricted to the two-leg case can be seen in Fig.~\ref{fig:Spdw_legs}, which shows the structure factor and the extracted exponents at the same electron density $n=0.05$ for the four and six-leg cases.